Any questions?

 • Q: END OF UNIT TESTS: What happens if I fail an End of Unit Test?

-If you fail an End of Unit Test, you will be prompted to go back over the material in the unit.
-If there is anything that you do not understand, you can contact the TEFL Support Team for help.
+If you fail an End of Unit Test, we recommend that you go back over the material in the unit.
+Everything that you need for the test is within the unit.

 • Q: END OF UNIT TESTS: Do my End of Unit Test marks count towards my final grade?